 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-This phase III ALCHEMIST trial studies how well nivolumab after surgery and chemotherapy work in treating patients with stage IB-IIIA non-small cell lung cancer.
-Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+This phase II trial studies how well ipilimumab with or without nivolumab work in treating patients with melanoma that is stage IV or stage III and cannot be removed by surgery.
+Immunotherapy with monoclonal antibodies, such as ipilimumab and nivolumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 Palbociclib in Treating Patients with Relapsed or Refractory Rb Positive Advanced Solid Tumors, Non-Hodgkin Lymphoma, or Histiocytic Disorders with Activating Alterations in Cell Cycle Genes (A Pediatric MATCH Treatment Trial)

 This phase II Pediatric MATCH trial studies how well palbociclib works in treating patients with Rb positive solid tumors, non-Hodgkin lymphoma, or histiocytic disorders with activating alterations (mutations) in cell cycle genes that have spread to other places in the body and have come back or do not respond to treatment.
 Palbociclib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.

 This is a Phase 1, Open-label, Dose Escalation study to investigate SNDX-6352 in subjects with active cGVHD.

 Feasibility Study of Motility Contrast Tomography for Predicting Therapeutic Response Among Bladder Cancer Patients Receiving Neoadjuvant Chemotherapy

 Radiation Therapy with or without Apalutamide in Treating Patients with Recurrent Prostate Cancer, the BALANCE Trial